enkidevs/seapig/README.md

   )
 }

-/* Allows us to not need to specify an identifying prop on one of the children */
+/* Now we don't need to specify an identifying prop on one of the children */
 <Main>
   <Content content>
     <h2>Hello `seapig`!</h2>